kirpichenko/EKKeyboardAvoiding/README.md

 If you use `CocoaPods` in your project just add it into your `Podfile`
 <pre><code>pod 'EKKeyboardAvoidingScrollView'</code></pre>

-If you don't use `CocoaPods` you can compile static lib and add it to your project
+If you don't use `CocoaPods` you can compile static lib and add it to your project or just add `EKKeyboardAvoidingScrollView` and `EKKeyboardAvoidingScrollViewManager` files into your project

 ## Usage
 To enable keyboard avoiding for `UIScrollView` subclasses use `EKKeyboardAvoidingScrollViewManager` class and `registerScrollViewForKeyboardAvoiding:` method to register your scroll views.